 Imposter Syndrome is where a person can feel uncertainty about their own accomplishments and feel like they are deceiving everyone around them even though they are perfectly capable and deserving.

-Rani felt like this for a long time but has since realized she has earned her place in the media industry after 20 years.
-Realizing that it is ok to embrace your ethnicity and be proud of it instead of conforming to what other people think you should be like.
+Rani felt like this for a long time but has since realized she has earned her place in the media industry after almost 20 years.
+Realizing that it is OK to embrace your ethnicity and be proud of it instead of conforming to what other people think you should be like.
 She states in the magazine Stylist- “For a long time, I just kept my head down.
 But now it feels really important to talk about who I am “

 Anita lived a mundane but financially comfortable life, attending a private school with her other siblings allowing them to get a head start in the white-dominated world.
 However, that all started to change when her family slowly started to struggle with their manufacturing business, and it began to collapse.
 This had a significant impact on Rani’s mental health as a teenager and she felt the only way for her to release what she was feeling was through self-harm.
 She quoted in Express- “I found it both terrifying and satisfying “.